top of page

 Wawona Road

-Wawona Road & Highway 41 entering the Park from Oakhurst, CA, is open, but may experience delays due to heavy traffic during peak visitation.
+Wawona Road & Highway 41 entering the Park from Oakhurst, CA, is open, but may have chain controls in place during inclement weather. .

 Mariposa Grove Road